acmacalister/jetfire/README.md

 Jetfire conforms to all of the base [Autobahn test suite](http://autobahn.ws/testsuite/).
 The library is very simple and only a few hundred lines of code, but fully featured.
 It runs completely on a background thread, so processing will never block the main thread.

+jetfire also has a Swift counter part here: [starscream](https://github.com/daltoniam/starscream)

 ## Example ##

 Open a connection to your websocket server. self.socket is a property, so it can stick around.